 The purpose of the Honors Congress is to give Honors students the opportunity to participate in recreational activities and social networking.
-For information, please contact Ms. Elizabeth Reed, Honors Academic Advisor.
+For information, please contact Ms. Kathie Mattox, Honors Associate Director, or Ms. Sarah Crim, Honors Academic Advisor.
 There are many different opportunities for involvement with the Honors Congress.

-Community Service:
+• Community Service